Configuring app deployments

 Where APP-NAME is the name that you want to give your app.

 cf CLI v7 exits when one instance of each process is healthy.
-It also includes a --no-wait flag on push for users who don’t want to wait for the operation to complete. cf push used with the --no-wait flag exits as soon as one instance is healthy.
+It also includes a --no-wait flag for users who don’t want to wait for the operation to complete.
+When cf push is used with the --no-wait flag, the process exits as soon as one instance is healthy.

 If the deployment stops and doesn’t restart, cancel it and run it again as described in an earlier step.
 To cancel, see Cancel a deployment.